conda-incubator/setup-miniconda/README.md

     printenv | sort
 ```

-## Windows systems:

 ### IMPORTANT

 - Bash shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: bash -l {0}` on steps using `conda activate` commands.
-This is bacause bash shells are executed with `bash --noprofile --norc -eo pipefail {0}` thus ignoring updated on bash profile files made by `conda init bash`.
-See [Github Actions Help](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell).
+This is because bash shells are executed with `bash --noprofile --norc -eo pipefail {0}` thus ignoring updated on bash profile files made by `conda init bash`.
+See [Github Actions Documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell).
-- Cmd shells need to use `"%CONDA_BAT%"` instead of `conda` for steps using environment activation commands.
-This is because cmd shells are executed with `%ComSpec% /D /E:ON /V:OFF /S /C "CALL "{0}""` and the `/D` flag disabled execution of `Command Processor/Autorun` windows registry keys, which is what `conda init cmd.exe` sets.
-See [Github Actions Help](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell).
+- Sh shells do not use `~/.profile` or `~/.bashrc` so these shells need to be explicitely declared as `shell: sh -l {0}` on steps using `conda activate` commands.
+This is because sh shells are executed with `sh -e {0}` thus ignoring updated on bash profile files made by `conda init bash`.
+See [Github Actions Documentation](https://help.github.com/en/actions/automating-your-workflow-with-github-actions/workflow-syntax-for-github-actions#using-a-specific-shell).

-- Running `conda create ...` commands with PowerShell might fail and exit with `error code 1`, even if they are actually successful.
-Bash can be used under these circumstances.
+## Windows systems:

 ```yaml
 steps: